aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

     [www.disprot.org](http://www.disprot.org/)

-    You can start from UNIPROT, it has a link to DISPROT or search DISPROT directly by keyword. ( sequence search does not work)
+    You can start from UNIPROT, it has a link to DISPROT or search DISPROT directly by keyword (sequence search does not work).

     1. What kind of information can you find on this page?
     2. Which regions are marked as disordered in DISPROT?